-If your baby has not eaten well this main meal, do not offer a snack afterwards.
-Your baby will quickly learn that he does not have to eat any meal presented and instead rely on the snack afterwards to fill him.
+If your baby has not eaten well this main meal, do not offer a snack afterward.
+Your baby will quickly learn that he does not have to eat any meal presented and instead rely on the snack afterward to fill him.

 25. When its over, it’s over

 When your baby has had enough, don’t push it.
 Your baby will not always eat the same amount.
 Sometimes he will eat more and other times less.
 This is perfectly natural.
 Don’t bribe your baby to finish his meal if he is obviously full.
 Encouraging overeating is an unhealthy habit for your baby and may cause him to eat less at the next meal.

 How about you?